lupyuen/pinephone-nuttx/README.md

 ## Garbled Console Output

-The log appears garbled when `printf` is called by our NuttX Test Apps, due to concurrent printing by multiple tasks.
-Why?
+The log appears garbled when `printf` is called by our NuttX Test Apps, due to concurrent printing by multiple tasks...

 ```text
 nx_start_application: Starting init thread